-In 1997, the “Asian Economic Miracle,” thirty years of rapid growth and low inflation, ended abruptly with runs on Southeast Asian currencies and a mass flight of capital, precipitating deep economic recessions.
-Meanwhile, countries of Southeast Europe had been struggling to reconstruct market economies out of the shreds left by socialies economies.
-Both regions had been urged by international organizations to adopt a package of policies, often called the "Washington COnsensus," of deregulation, privatization, trade liberalization, and free-flowing captial.
+This report assesses the “Washington Consensus” on liberalizing markets in pursuit of sustained economic growth.
+In 1997, the “Asian Economic Miracle,” thirty years of rapid growth and low inflation, ended abruptly with runs on Southeast Asian currencies and a massive flight of capital, precipitating deep economic recessions.
+Meanwhile, the countries of Southeast Europe had been struggling to reconstruct market economies out of the shreds left by socialist economies, their efforts complicated by civil strife or war.